Rich, super decadent keto chocolate pudding requires no cooking. It’s truly difficult to believe that it only has three ingredients!

 Can I use reduced-fat coconut milk?

 Please don’t.
 With so few ingredients, each of them counts, and reduced-fat coconut milk isn’t thick and creamy enough.
 It also doesn’t taste very good.

 Absolutely!
 I do appreciate the fact that this is a dessert I can make in advance.
 It makes life so much easier when you don’t have to worry about making dessert when your guests are already there!

 Is keto chocolate pudding healthy?

-More recipes you might enjoy
+More chocolatey recipes that you might enjoy

-It’s healthy and paleo, but obviously not keto.
 A good low-carb option is this thick and creamy homemade chocolate yogurt.

 Keto Chocolate Pudding